-For information about individual patches, see the $Patch\ Summary\ and\ Release\ Notes$ document for the kit you are installing.
+For information about individual patches, see the Patch Summary and Release Notes document

 © 2001 Compaq Computer Corporation

 COMPAQ, the Compaq logo, AlphaServer, and TruCluster, and Registered in U.S. Patent and Trademark Office.
 Tru64 and Alpha are trademarks of Compaq Information Technologies Group, L.P in the United States and other countries.